jp-ryuji/go-arch-patterns/docs/database_schema_updates.md

    }
    ```

+4. **Handle Foreign Key Constraints**: If you're working with polymorphic relationships or need to modify foreign key constraints, you may need to manually drop or add constraints in the migration script.
+The migration script includes examples of dropping problematic constraints for polymorphic relationships.

-4. **Run Migration**: Execute the migration using the Makefile target:
+5. **Run Migration**: Execute the migration using the Makefile target:

    ```bash
    make migrate